paulo-fonseca28/python-lab/information-retrieval/dynamic_tf-idf-engine/README.md

 ```

-- Documents are ranked by similarity (descending), and the top-k results are displayed.[attached_file:59]
+- Documents are ranked by similarity (descending), and the top-k results are displayed.

 ### Phrase queries (positional)